tuespetre/shadow-dom/README.md

 - If you want to **force the Custom Elements polyfill** to be used in browsers with native support for some reason, set `window.forceCustomElementsPolyfill = true` before the script is included.

-> **Note:** For a performance boost in browsers that don't natively support `setImmediate`, it is recommended
-> to include [YuzuJS/setImmediate](https://github.com/YuzuJS/setImmediate) before you include this polyfill.

 ## Caveats

 - There are no benchmarks yet.
 Correctness comes first, which means